RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

     }

 Also an extra constructor is provided with four argument (``t_real momentum``, ``t_real range``, ``t_real bathymetryOutRange``, ``t_real( *bathymetryInRange )( t_real )``) to provide an interface for custom supercritical & subcritical flow setups.
+Therefore, the function pointer is needed to calculate the bathymetry and water height depending on the x-coordinate.

 The bathymetry is returned based on the range with its stored bathymetry i.e.